Mark-Kramer/Case-Studies-Python/content/08/basic-visualizations-and-descriptive-statistics-of-spike-train-data.md

 \lambda^2.
 $$

-We can simplify by recognizing that
+We can simplify by recognizing that,

 $$
 \left[
 1 +